bfshi/academic-kickstart/content/publication/cvpr2020_dgam/index.md

 publication: "IEEE Conference on Computer Vision and Pattern Recognition"
 publication_short: "*IEEE Conference on Computer Vision and Pattern Recognition* (**CVPR 2020**)"

-abstract: "Weakly-supervised temporal action localization is a problem of learning an action localization model with only video-level action labeling available.
-The general framework largely relies on the classification activation, which employs an attention model to identify the action-related frames and then categorizes them into different classes.
-Such method results in the action-context confusion issue: context frames near action clips tend to be recognized as action frames themselves, since they are closely related to the specific classes.
-To solve the problem, in this paper we propose to model the class-agnostic frame-wise probability conditioned on the frame attention using conditional Variational Auto-Encoder (VAE).
-With the observation that the context exhibits notable difference from the action at representation level, a probabilistic model, i.e., conditional VAE, is learned to model the likelihood of each frame given the attention.
-By maximizing the conditional probability with respect to the attention, the action and non-action frames are well separated.
-Experiments on THUMOS14 and ActivityNet1.2 demonstrate advantage of our method and effectiveness in handling action-context confusion problem.
-Code is now available on GitHub."
+abstract: "Regular weakly-supervised action localization methods mostly follows the \"localizing by classifying\" paradigm, which results in the **action-context confusion** issue: context frames near action clips tend to be recognized as action frames themselves.
+With the observation that the context exhibits notable difference from the action at **representation level**, a probabilistic model is learned to model the **class-agnostic likelihood** of each frame given the attention.
+By maximizing the conditional probability, we obtain the **MAP estimation** of the attention."

 # Summary.
 An optional shortened abstract.
-summary: "summary"
+summary: ""

 tags: []
 categories: []